itsabdelrahman/facebook-janitor/README.md

 ## Description

 A command-line tool that securely automates the deletion of your Facebook posts.
-It spawns a browser instance on your machine, logs into your Facebook account, navigates to your activity log, and then proceeds to delete your posts one by one.
+It spawns a browser instance on your machine, logs into your Facebook account, navigates to your profile page, and then proceeds to delete your posts one by one.

 ## Usage